ros2/ros2_documentation/source/Migration-and-Upgrades/Migrating-from-ROS1/Migrating-Python-Packages.rst

    Migration-Guide-Python
    The-ROS2-Project/Contributing/Migration-Guide-Python
+   How-To-Guides/Migrating-from-ROS1/Migrating-Python-Packages

 Migrating Python Packages Reference
 ===================================

 This page is a reference on how to migrate Python packages from ROS 1 to ROS 2.
-If this is your first time migrating a Python package, then follow :doc:`this guide to migrate an example Python package <./Migrating-Python-Package-Example>` first.
+If this is your first time migrating a Python package, then follow :doc:`this guide to migrate an example Python package <Migrating-Python-Package-Example>` first.

 .. contents:: Table of Contents
    :depth: 2